-Nutshell: Balanced argument; three explained points of support (i.e. two on one side and one on the other)
+Nutshell: Balanced argument supported by three valid supporting examples (i.e. two from one period and one from the other)

-Level 4 answers will typically construct a one-sided answer explicitly supported by two valid examples e.g.
+Level 4 answers will typically set out an argument based on government action in only one period, supported by two valid examples from that period, e.g.